itchyny/rexdep/README.md

 # rexdep [![Travis Build Status](https://travis-ci.org/itchyny/rexdep.svg?branch=master)](https://travis-ci.org/itchyny/rexdep) [![Latest Version](https://img.shields.io/github/release/itchyny/rexdep.svg)](https://github.com/itchyny/rexdep/releases)
 ### Roughly extract dependency from source code
 The rexdep command is a tool for extracting dependency relation from a set of source codes.

-The idea of rexdep is very simple.
+The idea of rexdep is very simple; in many cases, we can extract the names of imported files by a regular expression.
 For example, consider a situation that `test1.c` includes `test2.c` and `test3.c`.
 ```c
 #include "test2.c"